polarode/hska-go-generics/README.md

 }
 ```

 For *gopter*, the same problem can be observed: The property can not be defined in a generic way.
 But in this example we can now use the properties object and add multiple properties to it.
-At the end of the test, we execute the check on all of the properties.
+At the end of the test, we execute the check on all the properties.

 **rapid:**
 ```go